efive-dev/efive-dev/README.md

 ---

-> “Aspiring developer with a dream to work in Perth, Australia, passionate about software development and skateboarding.”
+> “Aspiring developer with a passion for software development and skateboarding, eager to grow skills and make an impact in the tech industry.”